📌 What to Expect in This São Paulo Travel Guide

 Restaurants in São Paulo

-D.O.M. is one of Brazil’s most internationally recognized restaurants, known for its creative use of Amazonian ingredients and modern Brazilian cuisine.
-Dining here is as much about storytelling as it is about flavor, with each dish highlighting regional products and techniques.
-It’s a destination restaurant for travelers who want to experience São Paulo at its most refined, and you can explore the menu and concept on the official D.O.M. website.
+D.O.M. is one of Brazil’s most internationally recognized restaurants, known for its use of Amazonian ingredients and modern Brazilian cuisine.
+Dining here focuses on storytelling through regional products and techniques, making it a destination for travelers looking for a high-end culinary experience.
+You can explore the concept and menu on the official D.O.M. website.

-Maní offers a more intimate take on contemporary Brazilian cooking, combining seasonal ingredients with thoughtful presentation.
-Located in Jardim Paulistano, it attracts a local crowd and travelers looking for a relaxed but high-quality dining experience.
-The atmosphere is elegant without feeling formal, making it ideal for a memorable evening out, with details available on the restaurant’s official site.
+Maní offers a more intimate dining experience, combining seasonal ingredients with refined presentation.
+Located in Jardim Paulistano, it balances quality with a relaxed atmosphere, making it ideal for a memorable evening without the formality of fine dining.
+More details are available on the restaurant’s official site.

 Bars and Rooftop Bars in São Paulo